Avianca LifeMiles is offering a bonus on points transfers from Capital One, which card members might find to be valuable.

 That’s why I always recommend doing some “dummy” award searches before acquiring miles in a program, so you can get a sense of how award availability lines up with your needs.

 How to earn Capital One miles

 The Capital One mileage program has become extremely useful in recent years, and is now on par with other major transferable points currencies (I value Capital One miles at 1.7 cents each).
 There are lots of great cards earning Capital One miles.
-In particular, the following three cards offer a minimum of 2x Capital One miles per dollar spent:
+In particular, the following four cards offer a minimum of 2x Capital One miles per dollar spent:

-- The Capital One Spark Miles for Business (review)
+- The Capital One Spark Miles for Business (review) (Rates & Fees)

 Through September 30, 2023, you can receive a 15% bonus when you transfer Capital One miles to Avianca LifeMiles.
 This promotion is being offered on LifeMiles’ end, so you’ll only see the bonus miles in your LifeMiles account after you complete a transfer.
 Personally I find LifeMiles to be one of the most useful mileage currencies, and I always like to have a balance of these miles.
 I do often make speculative transfers to take advantage of offers like these, but that’s just because I have a good sense of what my future redemption patterns will look like.